VijaikumarSVK/VijaikumarSVK.github.io/_posts/2024-09-10-Earthquake-Analysis.md

 Earthquakes, a testament to the immense power hidden beneath our feet, have captivated and terrified humanity for millennia.
 These seismic events, though destructive, hold a fascinating complexity that begs to be understood.
 This project delves into the depths of historical earthquake data, leveraging the flexibility of Python and the power of machine learning to uncover hidden patterns and explore the potential for predicting earthquake magnitude.

 ## Data and Methodology
-Our journey begins with a rich dataset sourced from [mention data source], documenting a comprehensive record of earthquakes around the world.
+Our journey begins with a rich dataset sourced from <b><a href="https://seismic.pmd.gov.pk/">Pakistan Meteorological Department</a></b>, documenting a comprehensive record of earthquakes around the world.
 Each entry in the dataset captures key characteristics of an earthquake, including:

 1. **Date and Time:** Pinpointing when the earthquake struck.